What is a MIAM?

 How do I find a good mediator?

-All qualified family mediators belong to one of the six organisations that together make up the Family Mediation Council.
+All qualified family mediators belong to one of the five organisations that together make up the Family Mediation Council.
 The FMA is one of the Family Mediation Council organisations, and our members are all qualified mediators.
 If you have any queries about a mediator’s qualifications, check with the mediator’s member organisation, which should be able to help.

 What sort of people become mediators?